dayvsonsales/slack-slash-shell/README.md

-# Ludbot
+# slack-slash-shell

-This is a simple bot that helps you to execute shell scripts via slash commands on Slack.
+This is a simple script that helps you to execute shell scripts via slash commands on Slack.

 ## How to use